Ghanavati7915/Cap-Module/README.md

 You can call this method to retrieve user information from the backend according to the received and active token.

+- **getLoggedInUser**

+You can call this method to get loggedInUser information from Local IndexedDB.

+- **refreshToken**

+You can call this method to renew AccessToken from the backend And Then Call UserInfo Method Automatically for Refresh User Info In local DB.

 -------------------------------

 ## UsageApi